Roman navy: Provincial fleets

+Late empire

 Our main source for the structure of the late Roman military is the Notitia Dignitatum, which corresponds to the situation of the 390s for the Eastern Empire and the 420s for the Western Empire.
 Notable in the Notitia is the large number of smaller squadrons that have been created, most of these fluvial and of a local operational role.